process-engine/procese_engine_runtime/README.md

 The `startRuntime` function takes an object with the following optional parameters:

-- workDir: A path to where the runtime will store its working data (i.e. 'workspace').
-The path must be absolute.
+- `workDir`: A path to where the runtime will store its working data (i.e. 'workspace').
+The path must be absolute
-- sqlitePath: A path to where the runtime should store its SQlite databases
+- `sqlitePath`: A path to where the runtime should store its SQlite databases
     - Works in conjunction with `NODE_ENV=sqlite`
     - The path must be absolute
-- logFilePath: A path to where the runtime should store its logfiles.
-The path must be absolute.
+- `logFilePath`: A path to where the runtime should store its logfiles.
+The path must be absolute
-- container: An `addict-ioc` InvocationContainer, where the runtime should register its dependencies at
+- `container`: An `addict-ioc` InvocationContainer, where the runtime should register its dependencies at
-- minimalSetup: If set to true, the runtime will only perform ioc registrations, but nothing else.
+- `minimalSetup`: If set to true, the runtime will only perform ioc registrations, but nothing else
-  Use this, if you use a customized startup that is not compatible with the runtime's own startup routine
+    - Use this, if you want to launch the ProcessEngineRuntime manually
+    - Defaults to `false`
+- `noHttp`: If set to true, the ProcessEngineRuntime will not register any of its HTTP modules at the ioc container
+    - This effectively disables all http routes that the ProcessEngine employs
+    - Defaults to `false`
+- `useRootRoutes`: If set to `true`, the routes `/` and `/security/authority` will be set by the ProcessEngineRuntime
+    - Set to `false` if you want to use these routes for other purposes
+    - Defaults to `true`

 Example: